Michael Colle

-Michael Colle (/koʊl/ "Cole"; born February 1, 1945) is a Canadian politician who has represented Ward 8 Eglinton—Lawrence on Toronto City Council since the 2018 election.
+Michael Colle (/koʊl/ "Cole"; born February 1, 1945) is a Canadian politician who has served as deputy mayor of Toronto since 2023, representing North York.
+He was elected to represent Ward 8 Eglinton—Lawrence on Toronto City Council in the 2018 election.
 Colle served in the Legislative Assembly of Ontario from 1995 to 2018 and was a Cabinet minister during Premier Dalton McGuinty's tenure.
 He was formerly a York city councillor and Metro Toronto councillor, where he sat as the chair of the Toronto Transit Commission (TTC) from 1991 to 1994.

 Background

 Colle moved to Canada at a young age, and was educated at Carleton University.
 He worked as a teacher of history and economics for eighteen years, including several years at Michael Power High School and St. Michael's College School in Toronto, Ontario.

 His son Josh was a member of Toronto City Council between 2010 and 2018.

+His cousin is former politician Lorenzo Berardinetti.
+Colle and Berardinetti's families lived in the same home in downtown Toronto when they were children and the two cousins served together as Liberal MPPs in Queen's Park.

 Politics

 Early political career

 Colle served on the City of York council for Ward 2 from 1982 to 1985, and on the Metro Toronto Council representing York Eglinton from 1988 to 1994.
 He was also chair of the Toronto Transit Commission from 1991 to 1994.